10 Best ’00s Indie Rock Albums

 By the ’00s, most of the best indie rock had settled back into the underground.
 Ripples of brilliance still surfaced in the mainstream from time to time, but for the most part modern-rock radio in the ’00s pretty much amounted to picking up commercial-rock scraps like Trapt and Three Days Grace.
 Fortunately, real indie rock thrived on customized online radio stations and fan-generated music blogs, which embraced everything from art-rock weirdness to garage-rock buzz to symphonic chamber pop.
 Our list of the 10 Best ’00s Indie Rock Albums surveys the best of this collection.

 TV on the Radio have way more soul than you'd expect from a group of weird art-rockers from Brooklyn.
 On their excellent third album, released in 2008, they combine skittering electronics with densely layered R&B crooning and flashes of genuine human warmth.
-'Dear Science' is their most canvas-scanning, and most focused, LP in a string of audacious records.
+'Dear Science' is their most canvas-scanning, and most focused, LP in a string of audacious records made in the '00s.

 Stevens' sprawling 22-song concept album from 2005 weaves a rich tapestry of words and music about the Land of Lincoln.
 Titles/subjects include serial killer 'John Wayne Gacy Jr.' and a tribute to Abe's First Lady, 'A Short Reprise for Mary Todd, Who Went Insane, but for Very Good Reasons.'
 The names of the songs are almost as grand as the glorious baroque pop they deliver.